Quantum Gravity Effects on Fermionic Dark Matter and Gravitational Waves: Swampland Global Symmetry Conjectures

 \textbf{Refined Swampland Global Symmetry Conjecture}: The breaking of the global symmetry, as predicted by the weak swampland global symmetry conjecture is caused by the lowest higher-dimensional operator consistent with the EFT (i.e.\ an operator \eqref{eq:breaking} with smallest possible value of positive integer $n$ allowed inside the EFT).

 In the following, we consider the leading dimension-five operator in four spacetime dimensions, which will be present in the models to be considered below.

-While we do not have a general proof for the refined version of the swampland global symmetry conjecture, it looks natural to assume this stronger version of the conjecture, at least in general.
-For example, the violation of the global symmetry can be caused by the effects of gravitational instantons (wormholes) \cite{Giddings:1987cg,Lee:1988ge,Abbott:1989jw,Coleman:1989zu}, in which case the effects of global-symmetry violation originate from gravity, which couples universally to all fields.
-In the following, we assume RSGSC and work out the consequences of the conjecture.
+While we do not have a general proof for the refined version of the swampland global symmetry conjecture, it is natural to assume this stronger version of the conjecture, at least in the absence of significant fine-tuning.
+The violation of the global symmetry can be, for example, caused by the effects of gravitational instantons (wormholes) \cite{Giddings:1987cg,Lee:1988ge,Abbott:1989jw,Coleman:1989zu}.
+Here the most typical situation is to consider a global $U(1)$ symmetry acting on a complex scalar field by a phase rotation.
+The phase plays the role of the axion, whose shift symmetry is broken by the effect of the gravitational instanton, already at the leading order ($n=5$).\footnote{Note that this statement here does not require the resolution of the axion quality problem~\cite{Kamionkowski:1992mf,Holman:1992us,Barr:1992qq,Kallosh:1995hi,Svrcek:2006yi}.), which asks for quantitative estimate of the size of the global-symmetry breaking operator.} For a general global $\mathcal{Z}_2$ symmetry, the precise discussion will depend on the details of the setup.
+We would, however, still generally expect that higher-dimensional operators of the form \eqref{eq:breaking} will always be generated by gravitational instantons (see \cite{Daus:2020vtf} and references therein), for all values of $n$: the effects of global-symmetry violation originate from gravity, which couples universally to all fields.
+While there will in general be other sources of global symmetry violations, this means we will obtain a global symmetry breaking operator \eqref{eq:breaking} with a non-zero coefficient long as there is no extra fine-tuning to set the overall coefficient to be exactly zero; such a fine-tuning, however, is unlikely in the string theory landscape, which is believed to contain only finitely-many possibilities \cite{Acharya:2006zw}.